Drop your shader file

 LYGIA server

-If you are working on a cloud platform you probably want to resolve the dependencies without needing to install anything.
-Just add a link to https://lygia.xyz/resolve.js (JS) or https://lygia.xyz/resolve.esm.js (ES6 module):
+If you are working on a cloud platform (like CodePen or Observable ) you probably want to resolve the dependencies without needing to install anything.
+For that just add a link to https://lygia.xyz/resolve.js (JS) or https://lygia.xyz/resolve.esm.js (ES6 module):

 <!-- as a JavaScript source -->